The intrinsic formality of $E_n$-operads: The reduction to graph homology

 Let the core of a hairy graph $\alpha$ be the graph obtained by removing all hairs from $\alpha$.
-The complex $(\DGE^0_l(\FHGCOp_{n n}''),\partial_{\lambda})$ splits into a direct product of sub-complexes, one for each isomorphism class of core, and the graded module underlying each of these sub-complexes is identified with a graded module of invariants $\left((\kk\oplus\kk\ecell_1)^{\otimes l})\right)^{G}$, where $l$ is the number of vertices in the core, $G$ is the symmetry group of the core and the $j$th factor $\kk\oplus\kk\ecell_1$ controls the presence or non-presence of a hair at the $j$th vertex of the core.
+The complex $(\DGE^0_l(\FHGCOp_{n n}''),\partial_{\lambda})$ splits into a direct product of subcomplexes, one for each isomorphism class of core, and the graded module underlying each of these sub-complexes is identified with a graded module of coinvariants $\left((\kk\oplus\kk\ecell_1)^{\otimes l})\right)_G$, where $l$ is the number of vertices in the core, which we number from $1$ to $l$, the letter $G$ denotes the automorphism group of the core (which acts by permutation on the vertices), and the $j$th factor of our tensor product $\kk\oplus\kk\ecell_1$ controls the presence or non-presence of a hair at the $j$th vertex of the core.
+(We attach a hair to the $j$th vertex when this factor is $\ecell_1$.)
 The differential acts on each factor $\kk\oplus\kk\ecell_1$ by sending $\kk$ isomorphically to $\kk\ecell_1$.
-Hence the complex is clearly acyclic (since the invariants of an acyclic complex under a finite group action is again an acyclic complex in characteristic zero). \end{proof}
+Hence the complex is clearly acyclic (since the coinvariants of an acyclic complex under the action of a finite group is again an acyclic complex in characteristic zero).